networksetcetera/LODS/demo11_draft.md

 ## Create Python application to send messages to the queue

-1. Set up the new console app on your local machine
-    * Create a new folder named *az204svcbusSend*.
+1. Open Windows Explorer and create a new folder named *az204svcbusSend*.

-    * Open a terminal in the new folder and run `dotnet new console`
+1. Open the new folder in **Visual Studio Code**
-    * Run the `dotnet add package Microsoft.Azure.ServiceBus` command to ensure you have the packages you need.
-    * Launch Visual Studio Code and open the new folder.

-2. In *Program.cs*, add the following `using` statements at the top of the namespace definition, before the class declaration:
+1. Ensure that Python is installed

+1. Ensure that the Python Extension is installed under **extensions**

+1. Upgrade PIP

+1. Create a virtual environment for Python

+1. Create a new text file called **requirements.txt** and add the following lines
+    ```
+    azure
+    azure-servicebus
+    ```
+    >Note: we will use this file to install the required libraries

+1. Create a new Python file called *CreateQueue.py*

+1. In *CreateQueue.py*, add the following:

     ```
     from azure.servicebus import ServiceBusClient